Gum Disease in Children

 Periodontal treatments in Tehachapi

 If your or your child is showing symptoms of periodontal disease, schedule an appointment today.
 The sooner it’s treated, the better.
-At Sedation and Implant Dentistry of Tehachapi, our staff is experienced in treating perio for children, along with various other dental issues.
+At Sedation and Implant Dentistry of Tehachapi, our staff is experienced in treating periodontal disease in children, along with various other dental issues.
 Give us a call at (661)822-3727.